johnbender/writing/_posts/2012-11-27-math-envy-and-coffeescripts-foibles.md

   <img src="/assets/images/diagrams/cs-derivation-trees-not-stuck.png"></img>
 </div>

-The value returned by the first lambda can be applied to an argument with _e-app_ so the result of evaluation is `true`.
+The value returned by the first lambda **can** be applied to an argument with _e-app_ so the result of evaluation is `true`.
 Viewing the accompanying term with an additional space will provide contrast.

 ```coffeescript
 (-> (-> true)) () -> false
 ```

+In this case, the derivation tree consists of a single inference rule, _e-app_.

 <div class="center">
   <img src="/assets/images/diagrams/cs-derivation-trees-not-stuck-with-space.png"></img>